-We may receive proceeds in connection with the exercise of the amended and restated warrant, if and when exercised by Kingsbridge.
-However, we cannot predict the timing or the amount of the exercise of this warrant.
-Any proceeds we may receive will be used by us for general corporate purposes, including capital expenditures, the advancement of our drug candidates in clinical trials, such as our "SEAMLESS" pivotal Phase 3 trial of oral sapacitabine, and to meet working capital needs.
+Upon exercise of the outstanding registered direct warrants, if at all, we may receive up to a total of \$32.1 million in proceeds.
+However, we cannot predict the timing or the amount of the exercise of the outstanding registered direct warrants.
+Any proceeds we may receive will be used by us for general corporate purposes, including capital expenditures, the advancement of our drug candidates in clinical trials, such our SEAMLESS pivotal Phase 3 trial of oral sapacitabine, and to meet working capital needs.
 The amounts and timing of the expenditures will depend on numerous factors, such as the timing and progress of our clinical trials and research and development efforts, technological advances and the competitive environment for our drug candidates.
 We expect from time to time to evaluate the acquisition of businesses, products and technologies for which a portion of the net proceeds may be used, although we currently are not planning or negotiating any such transactions.
-As of the date of this Prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from the the exercise of the warrant by Kingsbridge.
+As of the date of this Prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from the exercise of the outstanding registered direct warrants by their holders.
 Accordingly, we will retain broad discretion over the use of these proceeds, if any.